 Time Limit for Course Credit

 Course credits earned in the program of graduate study, or accepted by transfer, are valid for a maximum of seven years unless the relevant graduate office grants an extension.

 Grades submitted to satisfy, in whole or in part, the requirements for any graduate degree or certificate of advanced study must yield a cumulative GPA of 3.000 or higher.
-This requirement may be supplemented by additional restrictions established by the graduate program or the college’s graduate office such as, but not limited to, the maximum number of individual courses with grades below 3.000 that may be obtained without being required to withdraw or a minimum GPA in each semester.
+This requirement may be supplemented by additional restrictions established by the graduate office such as, but not limited to, the maximum number of individual courses with grades below 3.000 that may be obtained without being required to withdraw or a minimum GPA in each semester.

 No more than two nonrepeatable courses may be retaken to satisfy the curricular requirements for the degree.
 A specific course may not be retaken more than once.
-The last grade earned in each of the retaken courses will be counted in the calculation of the cumulative grade-point average.
-Courses with a specified attribute of “repeatable” can be repeated up to the specified limit, and the earned grade in each occurrence of course completion will count toward the calculation of the cumulative grade-point average.
+The last grade earned in each of the retaken courses will be counted in the calculation of the cumulative GPA.
+Courses with a specified attribute of “repeatable” can be repeated up to the specified limit, and the earned grade in each occurrence of course completion will count toward the calculation of the cumulative GPA.

 Any incomplete grades must be made up within one calendar year from the term in which the student took the class that resulted in the incomplete course grade.